About

 Paul acts for both Claimants and Defendants in a wide range of professional negligence actions.

-In January 2022 Paul acted for the Claimants in a six-day trial in the County Court at Central London Chancery List alleging negligence and breach of retainer, as well as breach of a collateral warranty against a firm of estate agents who had procured a tenant for the Claimants’ house.
-Paul established breach of duty and retainer at trial.
+Paul recently acted for the Claimants in a six-day trial in the County Court at Central London Chancery List alleging negligence and breach of retainer, as well as breach of a collateral warranty against a firm of estate agents who had procured a tenant for the Claimants’ house.

-Paul is currently instructed in a multi-million-pound claim brought by property developers against a firm of solicitors that wrongly advised, prior to purchase, that planning permission for the development of a large house in Kensington remained valid.
+Paul recently settled a multi-million-pound claim brought by property developers against a firm of solicitors that wrongly advised, prior to purchase, that planning permission for the development of a large house in Kensington remained valid.

-Paul is also currently instructed on behalf of the Defendant firm of solicitors in an asserted multi-million-pound claim brought by former private equity clients who allege that a failure to advise on the application of the Electronic Communications Code brought into force by the Digital Economy Act 2017 caused them to have to reduce the sale price of a large commercial block.
+Paul also recently acted on behalf of the Defendant firm of solicitors in an asserted multi-million-pound claim brought by former private equity clients who allege that a failure to advise on the application of the Electronic Communications Code brought into force by the Digital Economy Act 2017 caused them to have to reduce the sale price of a large commercial block.

 Real Property